o0stsou0o/EcoliMetabolism/README.md

 This is a project in collaboration with Aniruddha Chatturaj and Eugene Shakhnovich based on the work by Alexander Kroll.

-It takes an encoding of a substrate and an encoding of an enzyme and returns a Kcat and Km prediction.
+It takes a SMILES encoding of a substrate and an encoding of an enzyme and returns a Kcat and Km prediction.
+Please run the wrapper.ipynb with your desired substrate and enzyme (and encoding) for the Kcat and Km result.

 ## Installation